gotoz/runq/README.md

 --link                      --volumes-from
 --mount                     --workdir
 ```

+### Nested VM
+A nested VM is a virtual machine that runs inside of a virtual machine.
+In plain KVM this feature is
+considered working but not meant for production use.
+Running KVM guests inside guests of other
+hypervisors such as VMware might not work as expected or might not work at all.
+However to try out runq in a VM guest the (experimental) runq runtime configuration parameter
+`--nestedvm` can be used.
+It modifies the parameters of the Qemu process.

 ## Developing runq
 For fast development cycles runq can be build on the host as follows: